 “My favorite place to study is actually a cafe[…]on Ashland’s campus.
 They have big booths where I can sit and spread out all of my stuff.
 They also have coffee and food in case I get hungry or need a quick pick-me-up!
 My best study tips would be find a good playlist to play while you study.
 I personally like to listen to classical versions of popular pop songs.
 The real versions of the songs are too distracting but just classical music will put me to sleep.
 I also like to use lots of Post-it notes, highlighters, and stickers while I study.
 It breaks up the text and let’s you get a little creative while you study!”

-In case you missed it, check out last month’s Campus Rep Spotlight, Next Stop, CPA!
+- Check out last month’s Campus Rep Spotlight: Next Stop, CPA

 Become a Gleim Campus Rep!

 We’re looking for professional, energetic students entering their junior or senior year of college or grad school to be our next Campus Reps!
 There are tons of great reasons to become a Gleim Campus Rep, including: